AleksWorkdesk/Croppa/README.md

 ## 📖 Overview

-Croppa is a powerful desktop application that intelligently trims silent portions from videos using energy-based voice activity detection.
-Perfect for content creators, educators, and anyone who wants to streamline their video editing workflow by automatically removing dead air and silence.
+Croppa is a simple desktop application that intelligently trims silent portions from your videos.
+Perfect for content creators, educators and anyone who spends too much cutting out silent video segments and doesn't want to do that.
+This is a drag-n-drop, click Process, click Download app with a few settings to adjust the trimming.

 **Key Highlights:**
-- 🤖 **AI-Powered**: Uses RMS energy-based algorithm to accurately detect speech vs silence
+-  **Algorithm-Powered**: Uses RMS energy-based algorithm to accurately detect sounds (speech included) vs silence
-- 💻 **100% Offline**: All processing happens locally on your machine - no cloud uploads required
+-  **100% Offline**: All processing happens locally on your machine - no cloud uploads required
-- ⚡ **GPU Accelerated**: Optional NVIDIA GPU support (h264_nvenc) for faster video encoding
+-  **GPU Accelerated**: Optional NVIDIA GPU support (h264_nvenc) for faster video encoding
-- 🎨 **Beautiful UI**: Modern, intuitive dark mode interface built with React and Tailwind CSS
+-  **Beautiful UI**: Modern, intuitive dark mode interface built with React and Tailwind CSS
-- 📦 **Cross-Platform**: Built with Electron for Windows, macOS, and Linux support
+-  **Cross-Platform**: Built with Electron for Windows, macOS, and Linux support

 ## ✨ Features

 ### Core Functionality
-- **Smart Silence Detection**: AI model detects and removes silent segments with high accuracy
+- **Silence Detection**: Algorithm detects and removes silent segments with high accuracy
-- **Multiple Format Support**: Works with `.mp4`, `.mov`, `.m4v`, `.avi`, and more
+- **Multiple Format Support**: Works with `.mp4`, `.mov`, `.m4v`, `.avi` and more
-- **Customizable Settings**: Adjust silence threshold, minimum silence duration, and padding
+- **Customizable Settings**: Adjust silence threshold, minimum silence duration and padding
-- **Batch Processing**: Process multiple videos efficiently
-- **Project Export**: Export to Shotcut MLT format for further editing
+- **Project Export**: Export to video or Shotcut MLT format for further editing
+- **File Management**: Built-in file browser and cleanup tools

 ### Advanced Options
 - **GPU Acceleration**: Leverage NVIDIA CUDA for faster processing
 - **Quality Control**: Configurable video encoding settings (CRF, preset, bitrate)
 - **Real-time Progress**: Live progress tracking and detailed logs
-- **File Management**: Built-in file browser and cleanup tools

 ## 🛠️ Tech Stack